Ada-Accelerate-Curriculum/core-unit-1/preparing-for-ada/starter.md

 ## Your Pre-Ada Responsibilities

 * Complete the installfest and make sure you have everything installed
-* Complete Each unit of the pre-ada material
+* Complete each unit of the Pre-Ada material

 ## Coding Exercises